-HEALTH/FITNESS AREA All health/fitness area courses include the topics of nutrition, body composition, principles of strength, cardiovascular, and flexibility training, and health benefits.
+HEALTH/FITNESS AREA All health/fitness area courses include the topics of nutrition, body composition, and principles of strength, cardiovascular, and flexibility training.
 Additional topics, specific to each course, are described below.
 Physical Education 100.
 Health/Conditioning Fall, spring.
 Credit, one hour.
 A basic health course that includes physical individual activities to increase cardiovascular fitness.
 Health concepts will emphasize personal responsibility for the student's well being.
 Physical Education 101.
 Weight Training Fall, spring.
 Credit, one hour.
 Physiological basis of weight training.
 Skeletal muscle anatomy and physiology.
 A variety of weight training programs will be used to increase muscular fitness.
+Physical Education 102.
+Fitness Walking Fall, Spring.
+Credit, one hour.
+A basic health course that includes walking for students who need low impact cardiovascular fitness.
+Students will develop a power walking program to meet individual physical activity goals.
+In addition, health concepts will emphasize personal responsibility for the student's well being.
 Physical Education 103.
-Fitness Swimming Fall or spring.
+Fitness Swimming Fall, Spring.
 Credit, one hour.
-Prerequisite: Only those students who have been placed out of aquatics, who have successfully taken PE 111 or PE 112 or permission of instructor to enroll in this class.
+Prerequisite: Only those students who have placed out of aquatics, who have successfully taken PE 110 or PE 111 or who have permission of the instructor may enroll in this class.
+Students should have a well developed freestyle stroke with rhythmic breathing and a nascent backstroke and/or breaststroke.
 A basic health course that includes swimming to increase cardiovascular fitness.
 Physical Education 104.
 Indoor Cycling/Conditioning Fall, spring.
 Credit, one hour.
 A basic health course using a modified stationary bicycle to simulate outdoor cycling for both novice and experienced cyclists.
 Involves a general cardiovascular program focused and defined on the biomechanics of indoor cycling.
+Physical Education 105.
+Soccer and Conditioning Fall only.
+Credit, one hour.
+This course focuses on learning fundamental soccer skills, basic soccer tactics, game strategies, and rules, in addition to the topics common to all health/fitness area courses.
 Physical Education 220R.
 Topics in Health/Fitness TBA, with permission of instructor.
 Credit, one hour.
 Specific topic(s) to be announced when course is offered.
 Counts toward health/fitness area.